 From Winter Carnivals to Striking Scenery: Learn What Makes This Season Special in the Adirondacks

 You can't talk about winter in the Adirondacks without mentioning the premier ski resorts, which are located all around the region.
-Downhill skiing and snowboarding are the signature activities at these winter destinations, and whether you're just starting out or looking for thrilling rides, there is a trail for you.
+Downhill skiing and snowboarding are the signature activities at these winter destinations, and whether you're just starting out or you're a veteran at the sport, there is a trail for you.

 Gore Mountain - Close to the heart of the Adirondack Park is Gore Mountain in North Creek.
 Offering skiers and snowboarders 108 trails and 14 lifts across four peaks, you'll have a blast on the slopes and spend less time in line.

 McCauley Mountain - Located in the Western Adirondacks, McCauley Mountain in Old Forge features an altitude of 2,200 feet and 21 ski trails.
 There are easy and expert-level trails that begin at the summit, giving everyone the chance to see the beautiful surroundings.

 Whiteface Mountain - Ski and snowboard along multiple groomed cruising trails at Whiteface Mountain in Wilmington.
 This ski resort is home to one of the best ski experiences in the East and the region's longest single intermediate run.